joshualambert/info/constitution.md

 Emails will not be made public, will not be given to any third party, and will only be seen and used by Joshua Fogg.
 No exceptions.

 ### 2.2
-Each email you recieve marks the begining of a new session.
+Each email you receive marks the beginning of a new session.

 ### 2.3
 You will be emailed once every three days with the result of the previous sessions votes and a link to the new sessions votes.